Jashanpreet-Kaur07/TRCS-201/README.md

       whereis: Locates the binary,source and manual pages files for a command.
         Syntax: whereis command_name

       whatis: Provides a brief one-line description of a commmand.
+        Syntax: whatis command_name

 Here are the screenshots of commands which I had practised: